-Newberry Hospital is the only outpatient rehabilitation facility in Newberry County, South Carolina, to provide all three disciplines of pediatric therapy− physical, occupational and speech.
+Newberry Hospital is the only outpatient rehabilitation facility in Newberry County, South Carolina, to provide pediatric therapy.
 This is a significant benefit, as children often need more than one type of treatment therapy.

 Our pediatric rehabilitation services help children from infants birth through the teen years who are experiencing difficulties with motor skill development, sensory disorders, communication, and feeding.
 We are problem solvers who treat each child’s unique needs and goals.
 A team approach is used to promote development and help children adapt and succeed at home, school and daycare.